zammad/zammad-documentation/api/organization.rst

    .. note::

-      Technically any, customers can only see their own organization if applicable.
+      Technically, any customers can only see their own organization if applicable.

 ``GET``-Request sent: ``/api/v1/organizations``